e271828e/Flight.jl/docs/notes/design/framework_design.md

-Also recorded: declaration-by-initial-value upheld against types-plus-`probe_value` (§13.2); the sampled-data Dual activation as a recorded-unbuilt door (§16.10); the §6 `SumJunction` re-spelled on its unparametrized type constructor with an `outputs` declaration.
+Also recorded: declaration-by-initial-value upheld against types-plus-`probe_value` (§13.2); the sampled-data Dual activation as a recorded-unbuilt door (§16.10); the §6 `SumJunction` re-spelled on its unparametrized type constructor with an `output_types` declaration.
 Earlier, v0.11–v0.16: **the stopped-sim services axis (axis 8) settled and closed** (§16, rows 63–72) — conditions as path-addressed sparse